 Costs Will Continue To Rise

-I believe that more and more, pet owners will purchase pet insurance in the future because technology and the costs of delivering quality healthcare to pets have outpaced the ability of many pet owners to pay for it.
+I believe that more and more, pet owners will purchase an animal policy in the future because technology and the costs of delivering quality healthcare to pets have outpaced the ability of many pet owners to pay for it.
 While pet owners and veterinarians can potentially benefit from third party payment to help pay for the healthcare of pets, I’m convinced the real winners will be the pets.

 FCVC believes that an informed pet parent is the best pet parent.
 We are happy to answer your questions about the costs of pet care, both preventive and emergency.
 We hope you found Part 1 of this series thoughtful and informing.